 5 credits = work for 133.5 hours

 Examination dates: Two examinations.
-First at 13th of February.
-Second at 27th of February both at 9-11 o’clock.
+Dates agreed during the first lecture.
+First possiblity at 12th of February.
+Second at ???? of February both at 9-11 o’clock.
 Places to be announced.

-Literature material for the examination can be now found from Moodle (learning2).
+Literature material for the examination to be found from Moodle (learning2).